SciML/ModelingToolkitStandardLibrary.jl/docs/src/tutorials/input_component.md

 sol = solve(prob, ImplicitEuler())
 ```

 If we want to run a new data set, this requires building a new `LinearInterpolation` and `ODESystem` followed by running `structural_simplify`, all of which takes time.
-Therefore, to run serveral pieces of data it's better to re-use an `ODESystem`.
+Therefore, to run several pieces of data it's better to re-use an `ODESystem`.
 The next couple methods will demonstrate how to do this.

 ## Custom Component with External Data